sutoiku/puffin/docs/Query Proxy.md

 The `puffindb` DuckDB extension is installed once by the user.
 From there, support for any number of query generators can be added from DuckDB's SQL API, using the public **Registry** managed by PuffinDB.
 Once a query is submitted by the user through DuckDB's SQL API, it is sent to the cloud-side **PuffinDB Proxy**, which forwards it to the **Query Generator**.
 The query is then translated into SQL and sent back to the user's DuckDB engine for execution.

 Several options are currently being considered for the packaging of the Query Generator.
 One of them is to use [WebAssembly](https://webassembly.org/), which would allow both client-side and cloud-side execution.
-This meta-extension mechanism might also make it easier to develop some DuckDB extensions, without having to compile them for different platforms (to be confirmed).
+This proposed meta-extension mechanism cloud also make it easier to develop certain DuckDB extensions, without having to compile them for different platforms (to be confirmed).

 ## Benefits for Vendors
 - No need to develop and distribute any proprietary DuckDB extension